WindMillCode/overide-hashicorp-root-token-invalid-value/BUG_REPORT.md

 *[Github](https://github.com/WindMillCode/overide-hashicorp-root-token-invalid-value)

 ### Problem
-Greetings, I see that you are hashicorp certified I have issue where I am having trouble setting the root token id to a previous, value this was for an important hackathon can you please help
+Greetings,

+I am currently facing an issue related to setting the root token ID to a previous value in the HashiCorp Vault Go code.
+I have tried debugging the application using dlv debug within a Docker container.
+However, when attempting to run the application on my Windows machine, it hangs.
+Although the application eventually runs on the Docker machine, I encountered an issue with the debugger not functioning properly when setting breakpoints.

+To provide a better understanding of the problem, I have attached a minimal reproduction of the issue on GitHub.
+You can find it at the following link: GitHub - WindMillCode/overide-hashicorp-root-token-invalid-value.

+I kindly request the to help me resolve this problem as quickly as possible

+Thank you in advance.

 ## Current Behavior
 When I run the application via start debugging and I set breakpoints the debugging skips over the breakpoints not allowing me to explore the code.
 My use case I am working with the [hashicorp vault code](https://github.com/hashicorp/vault) trying to put break points ultimately to modify the code to accept any dev token I give it (right now its rejecting using its own tokens).
 I am using this course for reference https://app.pluralsight.com/library/courses/go-debugging/table-of-contents.